bhuvanh66/Bhuvan-Carter-Guha-Sota_DOC/content/team_posts/phase1.md

 - The main source of money for Foreign Aid (categorical)
 - Money spent on education
 - Money spent on Millitary
+- money spent on Health Care spending
+All as a percentage of the GDP the year before.
   ![image](https://i.ibb.co/N26XQnx9/Screenshot-2025-05-27-at-10-39-19-PM.png)
   ![image](https://i.ibb.co/twzFWy3K/foreign-Aid-Fin-Source.png)